 - When the buns have doubled in size, cook for 14 minutes in the hot oven.

 - Upon taking them out of the oven glaze with honey or rice syrup.

-This recipe was taken from the Wholefood Easter Cookery book, a lovely pamphlet we have had in the Suma archive since 1982!
+This recipe has been developed and adapted by Suma worker Holly (self-taught baker and ex-chef) from one that originally appeared in the Wholefood Easter Cookery book, a lovely pamphlet we have had in the Suma archive since 1982!
 It was written by The Wholefood Cookery School, Leicester.